Elvargy/Group-9---Stephanie-Docs/README.md

 Run 'runbot.bat' to start the bot.
 (The bot could also be run from the 'bot.py' file through the Shell if you'd prefer)

+I recommened you download all these files along with Python3.5 if you don't already have it.
+This way you can have a play around and make changes to test the functionality.

 .

 The 'std-test.xml' and 'std-all.xml' files will load the aiml files into the bot using the <learn> tags.